Nature exposure and mental health: Cognitive impact

 Cognition refers to all forms of knowing and awareness, such as perceiving, conceiving, remembering, reasoning, judging, imagining, and problem solving.
 Thanks to both correlational and experimental research, a positive association has been found between the environment and cognitive abilities.
 Some of the main benefits that studies have found are improvement on working memory performance, improved attention, cognitive flexibility, and attentional-control tasks.
 In contrast, exposure to urban environments has been linked to attention deficits.

 Short periods of nature exposure can also cause cognitive benefits, including exposure just through images.
 An attentional-control experiment made by Australian researchers asked college students to participate in a dull, attention-draining task in which they had to press a computer key when they saw certain numbers flash on the screen.
 Midway through the task participants had micro-breaks of 40 seconds in which they would see either a city scene with a flowering meadow green roof or a bare concrete roof.
 The participants that viewed the green roof made significantly less omission errors and showed more consistent responding to the task compared to participants who viewed the concrete roof according to the study.
 Such changes in attention can reflect, for example, on how humans perceive time in nature when compared to urban environments.

 In addition to the exposure to images of nature, multiple experimental studies have used a wide range of stimulus types such as sounds and real world exposure.
 These studies have compared participants' cognitive performance after nature exposure in comparison with urban environments.
 A significant impact that has been discovered consistently with natural environments is the improvement in working memory.
 This has been found persistently through a backward digital span task, in which participants are told to repeat sequences of numbers (which vary in length) in reverse order.
 Likewise, participants that had exposure to natural environments improved their performance.

 City parks and mental health

-While the conversation around nature exposure and mental health generally looks at the natural world outside of cities and the urban environment, it's also worth noting that nature exposure in cities can have a huge positive impact on individuals' mental health and wellbeing.
+While the conversation around nature exposure and mental health generally looks at the natural world outside of cities and the urban environment, nature exposure in cities also have a positive impact on individuals' mental health and wellbeing.
 In particular, city parks can have a large positive impact on resident mental health - the mental health of residents living more than 800m (but less than 1.6km) from a park declined by 4.5 points as compared to residents within 400m of a park.
-Urban parks have been shown to contribute to stress reduction, mental restoration, life satisfaction, and lower risk of anxiety and depression As more than half of the world's population resides in cities, it's incredibly important to think of ways to increase mental health outcomes for this population.
+Urban parks have been shown to contribute to stress reduction, mental restoration, life satisfaction, and lower risk of anxiety and depression.
 Urban parks present cost-effective, accessible ways to provide conditions that improve mental health regardless of residents' socioeconomic, racial, or other identities and as such can serve as a path towards accessible mental health equity.